razorblade23/GetRealWithPython/Tutorials/downloading and installng python.md

+# Downloading and installing Python

-Depending on operating system you use there are diffrent options for downloading python.
+*Depending on operating system you use there are diffrent options for downloading python.*

 Installing or updating Python on your computer is the first step to becoming a Python programmer.
 There are a multitude of installation methods: you can download official Python distributions from